Menu

 The internet is essential in 21st century life for education, business and social interaction.
 As children move up through the school their access to various types of technology increases and it stands to reason that their exploration and curiosity increases too.
 The positives of the digital world overwhelmingly outweigh the negatives but children, schools and parents all need to be aware of various online risks.

-We at Springcroft follow the SMART Rules:
+At St Mary's we follow the SMART Rules:

 Your help is still needed to prevent children accessing inappropriate material at home by way of filters and parental controls.
 Look below at our extensive list of links and resources for Parents/Carers, Teachers and Young People to help you with your child’s online safety at home.